 · Complete and send the questionnaire in the pack to us at Greyhounds in Need, 5A, 80 High Street, Egham, Surrey, TW20 9HE, or email it to our homing officer firstname.lastname@example.org

-The questionnaire is also available separately – please view the homing questionnaire or may be filled in online
+The questionnaire is also available separately – pdf and online version here

 · We will then get in touch to chat more with you and arrange a home visit and try to match the right dog to the right home.